Consensys/doc.web3signer/docs/reference/security-disclosure.md

 # Security disclosure policy

 At Consensys, security is a priority.
-But regardless of how much effort we put into system security, there may still be vulnerabilities present.
+But regardless of how much effort is put into system security, there may still be vulnerabilities present.
 If you discover a vulnerability, we want to know about it so we can take steps to address it as quickly as possible.
 You can help us better protect our clients and our systems.